raul23/interactive-organizer/README.rst

    :align: left
    :alt: Menu: Restore file option

-`:warning:` The associated metadata file will be deleted.
+`:warning:` The associated metadata file will be deleted if it exists.

 |